 Azalea Festival at Nezu shrine in 2017

-On May 1, 2017, I went to Nezu Shrine in Tokyo’s Bunkyo ward to see its azalea festival.
-The festival had already been going on for two weeks, but I couldn’t go until I did due to various reasons.
-What a disaster it was.
-Even though it was scheduled to end on May 5, many flowers were almost dead.
-And, the gardeners seemed to have removed anything less than perfect the night before I went.
-So, when I walked in, there was almost nothing to photograph.
-The garden was very green.
+On May 1, 2017, I went to Tokyo’s Nezu Shrine to see its azalea festival.
+It had already been going on for two weeks, but I couldn’t go until I did due to various reasons.
+What a disaster.
+Even though it was scheduled to end on May 5, many flowers were already dead.
+And, the gardeners removed anything less than perfect the night before I went.
+When I walked in, there was almost nothing to photograph.
+The garden was green.

 Anyway, some of my pictures turned out okay, but not great.
 Luck was always with me in previous years.
 I went, and everything looked good.
 In 2017, I got a strong message.
 And the message was, “You got away with being lazy in years past, but you can’t rely on luck every time, mate.”
-That’s what I’m thinking right now.
-Next time I go to a flower festival, I’ll ring in advance to ensure the flowers are at their best.
+That’s what I think now.
+Next time I go to a flower festival, I’ll ring in advance to ensure the plants are at their best.

 Another thing I realized was that I was still in DSLR shooting mode.
 The Pentax cameras I had in the past came with built-in image stabilization.
 That helped in low-light and slow shutter speed situations.